-In line with the DfE guidance, 'Recording the attendance in the school attendance register during the coronavirus outbreak', we will resume taking an attendance register using the appropriate codes to record attendance and absence in the attendance register.
+In line with the DfE guidance, we will resume taking an attendance register using the appropriate codes to record attendance and absence in the attendance register.
 We will submit daily attendance figures to the DfE using the educational setting status form by midday every day.